flame-engine/awesome-flame/README.md

 > A curated list of Games, Libraries, and Articles related to the Flame Engine for Flutter

+Flame is a minimalist 2D game engine for Flutter that provides a nice set of somewhat independent modules you can choose from to build your games.

 ## Contents

 - [Articles & Tutorials](#articles--tutorials)